oceanbase-devhub/ai-workshop-2024/README.md

 ### 4. Why my modification to the environment variables in the `.env` file after the chat UI has started does not take effect?

 You need to restart the chat UI after modifying the `.env` file to make the changes take effect.
 You can stop the chat UI by pressing `Ctrl+C` in the terminal and then start it again.

+### 5. How to change language of the chat UI?

+You can change the language of the chat UI by updating the `UI_LANG` environment variable in the `.env` file.
+The default value is `zh`, which means Chinese.
+You can change it to `en` to switch to English.
+You need to restart the chat UI after modifying the `.env` file to make the changes take effect.